psycho-baller/dain-orbit/README.md

 5. Output 3 - Small Talk Summary:
 Before the meeting, Orbit generates a "Things You Should Know About Each Other" guide.
 It highlights small talk topics, interesting overlaps, and deeper conversation starters based on both users' profiles — helping them skip the awkward beginnings and dive into meaningful discussions from the start.

 In short, Orbit removes the randomness and lack of intentionality from networking.
 It helps users find the right people, build real connections, and make the most out of every conversation.
+Orbit not only helps you find who is the best person to meet up with.
+But it also aleviates all the resistance and frustrations people feel when they try to meet up with new people.
+We have integrations with your LinkedIn, gmail, calendar and everything in between to help you schedule a meetup at the perfect time and place.

 ## How we built it